Royal Army Veterinary Corps: Function

 The RAVC provides, trains and cares for mainly dogs and horses, but also tends to the various regimental mascots in the army, which range from goats to an antelope.
 Personnel include veterinary surgeons and veterinary technicians providing medical and surgical care to animals, and handlers who train dogs and deploy with them on operational service.
 Dogs are used extensively in the theatre of war, and are organised within the 1st Military Working Dog Regiment (see below).
 Horses are used primarily for ceremonial purposes, although the Corps continues to rehearse procedures for the operational deployment of horses.
 This is explained on its website in these terms: Although there is unlikely ever be a significantly large requirement for equines in future military operations, there are scenarios where ground conditions, (in situations where stealth is required or helicopters are not available for example), could make pack transport a vital solution to the need.

 Structure

 The main location for the RAVC is at Melton Mowbray in Leicestershire, although staff are spread throughout the Army.
-They are also responsible for explosives and drug search dogs.